Vitek-Lab/MSstatsShiny/README.md

 ### Bioconductor

 For large file processing, it is recommend you use a local install of the application.
-The easiest way to use the application locally is via [Bioconductor](https://bioconductor.org/packages/release/bioc/html/MSstatsShiny.html)
+The easiest way to install the application locally is via [Bioconductor](https://bioconductor.org/packages/release/bioc/html/MSstatsShiny.html)

 ### Local